AskMyu/GPULlama3.java/external/PLAN_INSTALLTORNADOVM_CLAUDE.md

 ## Executive Summary

 Install TornadoVM 1.1.1 from source (`./tornadovm-local-src/`) into local directory (`./tornadovm-local/`).
 The installation provides GPU acceleration APIs and native libraries with **both OpenCL and PTX backends** for maximum compatibility.
-PTX backend requires CUDA <= 11.x (CUDA 12+ not supported).
+PTX backend requires CUDA <= 11.x (CUDA 12+ not supported). **Includes critical GraalVM module compatibility fixes for Java 21.**

 **Working Directory:** Current directory (`./`) is the main project directory containing the TornadoVM installation.